SmartKirb99/PainOS/addons/gdcef/doc/installation.md

 of the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef/wiki/Home) API into a Godot 4.3 GDExtension which allows you to implement a web browser for your 2D and 3D games through your gdscripts for Linux, Windows and MacOS.
-We have named this CEF GDExtension `gdcef`.
+We have named this CEF GDExtension `gdCEF`.

 This document supposes you want to compile gdCEF module for Godot 4.2+ for Linux, Windows and MacOS.
 Otherwise, you can find prebuilt artifacts at https://github.com/Lecrapouille/gdcef/releases.